ea1nk/xmlDxSpider/README.md

 	modern web browser (> Internet Explorer 6, Chrome, Firefox, Safari) or device (iOS, Android) should render the interface correctly.

 	All the style info is attached in the css files, so it is easy to modify.

+	Data is gathered from the DXSpider server every 30 seconds.

 4. Installation.